An analytic approach to the stress energy tensor in quantum field theory: Introduction

 We will show that the existence of such a connection already implies the local time-slice axiom (Theorem \ref{lts} of Section \ref{ltssec}).
 Under the assumption of the holonomy being central, we show that local isometries can be implemented by unitaries in the Hilbert space of the theory (Theorem \ref{li} of Section \ref{implsec}).
 In that our approach shares some features with the $C^*$-algebraic approach based on a Lagrangian that also results in a stress energy tensor (\cite{MR4548527}) and the author has learned that the type of argument presented here for the time-slice axiom, using diffeomorphism invariance, has also been used in this context.

 Our second main result is that the Klein-Gordon field is an example of such a theory in the representation of any quasifree pure Hadamard state (Theorem \ref{KGExamplTh} of Section \ref{exkgex}).
 This in particular implies that the scattering map considered by Dimock and Wald for Minkowski spacetime satisfies Shale's condition and can be unitarily implemented in Fock space.
 We also show that this implementation can be differentiated when applied on a dense set of vectors.
 In fact, we will show that the implementation is smooth on all smooth and simple finite particle vectors in Fock space (Theorem \ref{fptheorem} of Section \ref{implsecdiff}).
 We conjecture that Hadamard states are completely characterised by being the smooth vectors with respect to the scattering matrix.
 The mathematical analysis of the Klein-Gordon field and the implementation of metric changes is done in detail in Section \ref{KGSection}.
-This section may be of interest in its own right and can be read independently.
+One of the main tools is a precise analysis of parameter dependent fundamental solutions as Lagrangian distributions in Section \ref{Appendparam}.
+These two sections may be of interest in their own right and can be read independently.